Advice On Making A Road Accident Caused By An Animal Claim

 Start My Claim Online

-By Mark Ainsdale.
-Last Updated 5th August 2021.
-Welcome to our guide about making a compensation claim after a road accident caused by an animal.
+Last Updated 16th October 2024.
 Strange as it may seem, it is not uncommon for a car accident in the UK to be caused by an animal in some way.
 If you’re in such an accident and sustain injuries of any sort, you may wonder how to claim compensation.
-So, this guide provides legal advice about claiming after a road traffic accident involving a collision with an animal.
+So, this guide provides advice on making a road accident caused by an animal claim.
 And this applies whether or not you’re an animal owner yourself.

 If you’d like to learn about the key points from this guide, why not check out our video below: